Toglefritz/flutter_splendid_ble/README.md

 advanced use cases and configurations, refer to the full documentation on the [Flutter Splendid BLE Documentation Site](https://splendid-ble.web.app/)

+## Testing

+The Flutter Splendid BLE plugin includes robust testing capabilities to support reliable development workflows.
+It provides a `FakeCentralMethodChannel` implementation that allows developers to simulate Bluetooth scanning, connection states, characteristic read/write operations, and more, entirely in a test environment without requiring physical BLE hardware.
+These tools are designed to make it easy to write both unit and integration tests that validate application logic under realistic BLE scenarios.
+For detailed instructions and examples, refer to the TESTING.md file in this repository.

 ### **Step 1**: Set Up Your Flutter Project

 If you haven’t already, create a new Flutter project: